 yoga clinic

-The earth holds its own seasons and so does our body.
-We look upon ever-changing cycles of nature and don’t judge, just witness in wonder.
+We look upon nature’s ever-changing cycles and just witness in wonder.
 What if we viewed the ever-changing, miraculous human body the same way?

-Clinic: Let’s dive into the body’s movement, mechanics and anatomy.
+Clinic: Let’s dive into movement, body mechanics and anatomy.
 We’ll explore how and why the body does what it does through physiological, neurological and biomechanical lenses.
-We’ll apply this counsel to therapy + theory for an effective and graceful practice.
+We’ll apply this therapy + theory to cultivate an effective and graceful practice.

 The Grand Vertebral Column